Kallirroi/vigilant-funicular/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and integrates with the REST Countries V2 API to pull country data and display it.
 You can access the design instructions in this [Figma file](https://www.figma.com/file/yibnsJAbCTBjeBYpWjkuB0/Untitled?node-id=1%3A24).

-### Requirements - basic
+## Requirements - basic
-- [ ] See all countries from the API on the homepage on load
+- [x] See all countries from the API on the homepage on load
-- [ ] Search for a country using an input field
+- [x] Search for a country using an input field
-- [ ] Click on a country to see more detailed information on a separate page
+- [x] Click on a country to see more detailed information on a separate page

-### Requirements - extra
+## Requirements - extra
 - [ ] E2E tests
 - [ ] Performance optimization
 - [ ] Deployment
-- [ ] Color mode toggle
+- [x] Color mode toggle
-- [ ] Filter countries by region
+- [x] Filter countries by region
 - [ ] Click through to the border countries on the detail page

+## Room to grow
+- Dynamic route generation
+- Render language names instead of language codes
+- More attention to accessibility
+- Potentially use Apollo to turn this REST endpoint to a GraphQL service

 ## Run locally